pgtipping/Synthalyst/memory-bank/activeContext.md

 - Environment variables need to be set correctly for both development and production
 - The mock Prisma client should be kept in sync with the actual Prisma schema
 - We should consider adding more comprehensive validation tests for API endpoints
-- Error handling should be thoroughly tested for all API endpoints